 The agreement must also have a starting and ending date, whereby the end date is the day that the sitter has to vacate the property.
 In this segment, you need to outline the services that you will also be responsible for, including:

 - Food provision

 - Provisions of sundry equipment and items for proper care of your pets.

 - Arrange for any payment for services rendered by a qualified veterinarian during the homeowner’s pets’ treatment.

 You must also provide a seven-day notice to the house sitter in case of any changes to the agreed first-day housekeeping tasks.
 You must also state that the property will be vacant and better for the sitter to live in.

-The agreement should also include the contact details of emergency repair professionals, including plumbers, electricians, builders, and locksmith, among others, the homeowner details, including email and phone number and the nominated house sitter details.
+The agreement should also include the contact details of emergency repair professionals, including plumbers, electricians, builders, and locksmiths, among others, the homeowner details, including email and phone number, and the nominated house sitter details.

 Any additional terms must also be noted before finalizing and signing the agreement.